Wei2624/Wei2624.github.io/_MachineLearning/sv_generative_model.md

 **Ext**: In this case, we model $P(x_i\lvert y)$ as Bernouli since it is binary valued.
 That is, it can be either 'have that word' or 'not have that word'.
 Bernouli takes class label as input and models its probability but it has to binary.
 To deal with non-binary valued $x_i$, we can model it as Multinomial distribution, which can be parameterized with multiple classes.

 **Summary:** Naive Bayes is for discrete space.
-GDA is for continous space.
-We can alsway discretize it.
+GDA is for continuous space.
+We can alsway discretize our random variable from continuous to discrete space.

 # 6 Laplace smoothing

-The above shwon example is generally good but will possibly fail where a new word which does exist in the past training samples appear in the coming email.
+The above shwon example is generally good but will possibly fail where a new word which does not exist in the past training samples appear in the coming email.
 In such case, it would cause $\phi$ for both classes to become zero because the models never see the word before.
 The model will fail to make prediction.

 This motivates a solution called **Laplace Smoothing**, which sets each parameter as: